leylaBenAissaoui/Git-Trends/README.md

  1. At the beginning, we have integrated recyclerView, to display the list of data
  2. After we added bottonvavigationView to navigate between the fragments.
  3. And we've even added a viewPager to make UserExperience more sophisticated.
- 4. The last thing was to feed the list with real data received from the GitHub database using the Github API.
+ 4. The last thing was to feed the list with real data received from the GitHub database using the Github API ***With the ability to keep scrolling and new results appear***